Gedistribueerde-sys/project_distributed/docs/architecture.md

 ## Overview

-The application follows a **client-server architecture** with a strong emphasis on client-side intelligence.
+The application follows a **client-server architecture** implemented in Java.

--   **Server**: A minimalist, stateless bulletin board implemented using Java RMI.
-Its sole responsibility is to accept encrypted messages and deliver them to the intended recipient upon request.
-It does not persist messages after they are retrieved.
+-   **Server**: A stateful, persistent, and scalable bulletin board implemented using Java RMI.
+It is responsible for accepting encrypted messages, requiring proof of work, and delivering them to the intended recipient upon request.
+It uses a two-phase commit protocol for message retrieval and persists messages in a local SQLite database to ensure reliability and scalability.
 -   **Client**: A JavaFX desktop application that contains all the core logic.
 It manages user accounts, cryptographic keys, secure chat sessions, and local data persistence.
 -   **Shared Library**: A common module containing the RMI interface, data transfer objects (DTOs), and protocol definitions (Protobuf) shared between the client and server.

 ## Key Architectural Decisions

-### 1. Dumb Server, Smart Client
+### 1. Stateful Server, Smart Client

-The design intentionally keeps the server as simple as possible.
+The design balances the responsibilities between the client and the server.

 -   **Rationale**:
-    -   **Security**: The server stores no sensitive user data, minimizing the impact of a server-side breach.
-All encryption and key management happens on the client.
+    -   **Security**: While the server is stateful, it only stores encrypted data.
+All encryption and key management happens on the client, minimizing the impact of a server-side breach.
-    -   **Scalability & Simplicity**: A stateless server is easier to scale and maintain.
-The complexity is managed on the client side, isolating user data to their own devices.
+    -   **Scalability & Reliability**: The server's stateful nature, combined with its "Board Generations" resizing strategy and two-phase commit protocol, allows it to be both scalable and reliable.
+The complexity is managed on both the client and server side.

 ### 2. Java RMI for Client-Server Communication